khulnasoft/BugVault/docs/developer/CONTRIBUTING.md

   followed by a Jira ID:

   ```
-  Closes OSIDB-111
+  Closes BUGVAULT-111
   ```
   OR
   ```
-  Fixes OSIDB-111
+  Fixes BUGVAULT-111
   ```

   To mention multiple Jira IDs, you need to use multiple keywords:

   ```
-  Closes OSIDB-111
+  Closes BUGVAULT-111
-  Closes OSIDB-222
+  Closes BUGVAULT-222
-  Fixes OSIDB-333
+  Fixes BUGVAULT-333
   ```

   Creating or editing a PR which mentions the Jira issues will transfer the status of all the mentioned Jira issues to **Review**.

-  Closing a PR which sets the status of PR to merged will transfer the status of all the mentioned Jira issues to **Release Pending** and change the Fix Version field to **OSIDB-next**.
+  Closing a PR which sets the status of PR to merged will transfer the status of all the mentioned Jira issues to **Release Pending** and change the Fix Version field to **BUGVAULT-next**.

 * Before submitting make sure that linters and tests are passing.
   Details on running the test can be found [here](DEVELOP.md#run-tests).
   Also make sure that the CI pipelines report success in the PR.

-* The OSIDB repository requires that all commits be GPG-signed, see [GitHub's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)
+* The BUGVAULT repository requires that all commits be GPG-signed, see [GitHub's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)

 * Given that signed commit are required, the git flow might be different than